hlindwin/moviesearch/README.md

                     or if from heroku

                 git pull heroku master --rebase

+            if you use github and heroku, remember to push changes to both of them

         there are a few demos now.
         I have definitely erased projects before!